The Bottom Line

 But what does this all mean in the real world, when we are on the road?

-If travelling most of the time, and only staying in an unpowered location for a couple of consecutive nights, the energy capacity of the 2 x 120 Ah Lithium batteries being charged by the vehicle alternator while travelling, and being topped up by the roof-top 150W solar panel while stationary, will be more than adequate for our needs, with average use of the 12V fridge, lights, bathroom and water pump, and sensible use of 230V appliances through an inverter.
+If travelling most of the time, and only staying in an unpowered location for a couple of consecutive nights, the energy capacity of the 2 x 120 Ah Lithium batteries being charged by the vehicle alternator while travelling, and being topped up by the roof-top 200W solar panel while stationary, will be more than adequate for our needs, with average use of the 12V fridge, lights, bathroom and water pump, and sensible use of 230V appliances through an inverter.

-If staying in the one location in rainy or heavily overcast conditions for more than a couple of nights, with minimal charging and constant fridge use, 65 – 70 hours will be about the maximum length of stay before the Lithium batteries approach their critical 80% discharge limit.
+If staying in the one location in rainy or heavily overcast conditions for more than a couple of nights, with minimal charging and constant fridge use, 5 days will be about the maximum length of stay before the Lithium batteries approach their critical 80% discharge limit.

 In this case, supplementary charging current will be required…..